fele-systems/memendex/README.md

 ## Building

+This project uses the ASS architecture (Angular + Spring + SQL).
+The SQL part is implemented with H2 database, so there's no need to setup and external database.

 You can build this project using npm commands that will redirect commands to the subprojects inside this monorepo.

 - `npm run build:front`: Builds the `dist` directory of the Angular app